Jeff Sessions: We're investigating 27 leaks of classified information

 Leak investigations could result in criminal prosecutions or other punitive actions.

-So far this year, the Justice Department has announced one prosecution of an individual for allegedly leaking classified information to a journalist.

-But journalists and media law experts have presumed that many more investigations were taking place behind the scenes.
-Sessions confirmed that on Tuesday.

-His statements are likely to please President Trump, who has repeatedly vented his anger over leaks, and expressed his disappointment in Sessions and the Justice Department.
+Sessions' statements are likely to please President Trump, who has repeatedly vented his anger over leaks, and expressed his disappointment in Sessions and the Justice Department.

 - Related from CNNPolitics: Sessions sure looks like he is taking orders from Trump on a Clinton special counsel